 If you're in the market for a solid treadmill with a strong motor, incline and decline training and loads of built in workout programs, the Pro 2000 is very hard to beat.

 The 10" color Smart HD touch screen display tracks speed, time, distance, pulse, incline, decline, and calories burned.

 The console features a workout fan, built-in sound system, iFit compatibility, and pre-programmed workouts that automatically adjust incline, decline and speed.

 Here are the most appealing specs...

-There are also even more workouts than before, with 50 built in programs ranging from calorie burn to high intensity training to incline to speed.
+There are also even more workouts than before, with a wide range of built in programs ranging from calorie burn to high intensity training to incline to speed.
 You can literally choose a different workout every time you use your treadmill.

 Beyond that, there are some design modifications and a new adjustable console, but everything else remains the same.
 And that's definitely a good thing.

 You have the strong yet quiet 3.5 continuous horsepower commercial pro motor which is spin-balanced and tested for superior performance.

 Other features on the ProForm Pro 2000 treadmill include a large 22" x 60" 1-ply belt, a new full surface suspension system with cushioning to reduce impact on your joints, speed up to 12 mph, and the deck has a folding, SpaceSaver design with an EasyLift™ Assist and self-locking latch for added safety.